erikmwerner/QUVCView/README.md

 # QUVC View
 macOS will stream video from most UVC cameras, but it does not include support for any UVC controls (focus, exposure, gain, etc).
-QUVC View is a simple application for controlling and viewing video from UVC compatible USB camera devices built.
+QUVC View is a simple application for controlling and viewing video from UVC compatible USB camera devices.
 It is made using Qt (GUI), libuvc (camera communication), and OpenCV (video writing).

 ![QUVC View](QUVCView_screenshot.jpg "QUVC View")